tytyhibye/RecipeBox.Solution/RecipeBox/README.md

 ## _Description_

-RecipeBox is an application allowing the user to login then add, edit, organize and store their favorite recipes.
+RecipeBox is an application allowing the user to add, edit, organize and store their favorite recipes upon registration and login.
+All registered users have access to all recipe details but only the author of a recipe can alter it's information.
+The user can search for a recipe by associated tags and also by ingredient used in a recipe.

 ## _Setup/Installation Requirements_